deeplearning4j/deeplearning4j/libnd4j/UnderstandingGraph.md

 Such bindings allow you to build FlatBuffers files/buffers suitable for remote execution of your graph and obtaining results back.
 I.e. you can use JavaScript to build graph (or just update variables/placeholders), send them to remote RPC server powered by libnd4j, and get results back.

+Use flatc-generate.sh to generate the relevant source files if you need to change anything related to flatbuffers such as the samediff file format or the UI.

 ### Graph execution logic
 No matter how graph is represented on the front-end, on backend it's rather simple: topologically sorted list of operations executed sequentially if there's shared dependencies, or (optionally) in parallel, if there's no shared dependencies for current graph nodes.